SU-IST707-FS25/master-group-project/README.md

 - (Team) M1.T2A — Initial EDA

 ## Log
-2025-09-21 -
+2025-09-21
-- (Bob) M1.T2 — Initial EDA - worked on this, scatterplots suggest this is simulated data?
+- (Bob) ⏳ M1.T2 — Initial EDA - worked on this, scatterplots suggest this is simulated data?
 Contacted others...

 2025-09-23 - **Major Pivot**
+- (Team) ❌ M1.T2 — Abandoned EHR analysis due to simulated/unusable data
-- (Alice) 🆕 M1.T1A — Added new task to acquire educational dataset.
+- (Alice) 🆕 M1.T1A — Added new task to acquire educational dataset
-- (Team) 🆕 M1.T2A added to reflect new data set
+- (Team) 🆕 M1.T2A — Added to reflect new dataset
+- (Bob, Carol) 🔄 M1.T3 and M1.T4 revised to work with educational data
 ```

 ---